andrebellingan/YAABM/README.md

 Agents are currently assigned to provinces and each province is essentially a separate bucket with no interaction with the other buckets.
 Future development plans include

-* Modelling contacts beween agents as a graph, based on household structure and contact matrix input
+* Modelling contacts beween agents as an undirected graph, based on household structure and contact matrix input
-* Modelling on a more granular level, most likely based on wards
+* Modelling on a more granular level geographically, most likely based on wards
 * Explicitly modelling travel between regions

 ### Output format